TechXplainator/stable-diffusion/03-prompt-formula-style.md

 - **Monochrome**: Monochrome photography is a style where pictures are captured using shades of a single color, usually black and white or sepia.
 It creates a classic, timeless look by emphasizing light, shadow, and contrast without the distraction of multiple colors.
 - **High-Speed Photography**: Captures rapidly occurring events, such as splashing liquids or fast-moving objects, by using high-speed shutter settings.
 - **Long Exposure:** A photograph taken with a slow shutter speed, capturing motion blur in moving subjects or creating a smooth, flowing effect in water or clouds.
+- **Double Exposure:** Double exposure is a photography technique where two different images are combined into a single frame.
+It creates a unique and artistic effect, blending elements from both images.
+This can result in surreal or ghostly visuals, as if two separate scenes are overlapping in one photograph.

 ## Examples